Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ```

 This does require paying the cost of acquiring and releasing a mutex, but
-because no thread ever blocks on acuring the lock, this thread cannot introduce
+because no thread ever blocks on acquiring the lock, this thread cannot
-hidden multithreaded scaling issues.
+introduce hidden multithreaded scaling issues.

 ## Dealing with thread-unsafe objects